 All the ingredients mixed up.
 See how the potato masher does a smashing job of mixing?
-And no need to get ones hands all gross.
+And no need to get one’s hands all gross.
 And especially no need to spend the next several hours picking raw hamburger from underneath your fingernails.
 I do use my hands to shape the loaf, but it’s much more manageable to clean up after if I use the potato masher.

-Loaf shaped and sauce added.
+Loaf-shaped and sauce added.

-Tah dah!
+Tah Dah!
 The finished meatloaf.
 It is so yummy.
 Of course, as I’ve said before, I’m blessed to have a child who isn’t a picky eater.
-But still it’s quite tasty.
+But still, it’s quite tasty.

 Basically I’ve taken Pioneer Woman’s meatloaf recipe and gave it my own twist.
 Adding and subtracting based on personal preference and ingredients normally available in my kitchen.
-One change is where Pioneer Woman uses Tabasco sauce, I use Sirachi.
+One change is where Pioneer Woman uses Tabasco sauce, I use Sriracha.
 I heard Rachael Ray say once that adding spicy deli mustard is her “secret” ingredient in a lot of dishes.
 I love spicy deli mustard, and I followed her lead for a while.
-Then I discovered Sirachi.
+Then I discovered Sriracha.
 I usually use it in place of hot sauce or other spicy ingredients in most recipes with great success.
 It is quickly becoming my secret ingredient.
 Also, I mention lining your baking sheet or slow cooker with aluminum foil.
 I’ve been using the Reynolds Wrapper Pre Cut Pop-up Foil Sheets.
 They are the perfect size for my baking sheet as well as my slow cooker.
 They make clean up easier, and transfer the meatloaf out of the crockpot easier than if I used nothing.